lecardozo/lecardozo.github.io/_posts/2018-03-01-automated-docker-build.markdown

 RUN Rscript -e "install.packages('devtools'); devtools::install_deps(dep=T)"
 {% endhighlight %}

-So, instead of installing the dependencies inside the Travis VM, we add them to the intermediate docker image, that we will tag as **:builder**.
+So, instead of installing the dependencies inside the Travis VM, we add them directly to the intermediate docker image, that we will tag as **:builder**.
 The `install` and `script` steps will now run with Docker commands.